SciML/GlobalSensitivity.jl/joss/paper.md

 ## Examples

 The following examples cover a workflow of using GlobalSensitivity.jl on the Lotka-Volterra differential equation, popularly known as the predator-prey model.
 We showcase how to use multiple GSA methods, analyse their results and leverage Julia's parallelism capabilities to perform Global Sensitivity analysis at scale.
+The plots have been created using the wonderful Makie.jl package [@DanischKrumbiegel2021].

 The function of interest, for performing GSA, is defined to be the mean of the prey population and maximum of the predator population.